sreelakshmicv21/geopandas-kerala-demo/README.md

 # GeoPandas Kerala Demo

-This project demonstrates a GeoPandas workflow on Kerala roads and districts.
+This project demonstrates a GeoPandas workflow on Kerala Highways and districts.

 ## Steps Covered
 - CRS handling